A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 which on the solution interval $t \in [0,T]$ implies that

 for some constants $C_1$ and $C_2$ independent of $\timestepsize$, $\meshsize$, $T$, and $\eps$. \end{proof}

 The above theorem is fully consistent with the view of the Pauli equation as a bottom-up generalization of the scalar magnetic Schrödinger equation as it yields analogous error bounds despite the inclusions of the coupling step as well as its inherent three-dimensional nature.
-Furthermore we can use the above result to define a meshing strategy for a desired accuracy (as done in~\cite{mzz2017} and~\cite{jin_semi-lagrangian_2013}): If $\delta >0$ is a desired error bound so that $\| u^{\eps}(t_{n})-U_I^{\eps,n}\|_\beta \leq \delta$, then one should choose $\timestepsize$ and $\meshsize$ to satisfy
+Furthermore we can use the above result to define a meshing strategy for a desired accuracy (as done for the magnetic Schr\"odinger equation in~\cite{mzz2017} and~\cite{jin_semi-lagrangian_2013}): If $\delta >0$ is a desired error bound so that $\| u^{\eps}(t_{n})-U_I^{\eps,n}\|_\beta \leq \delta$, then one should choose $\timestepsize$ and $\meshsize$ to satisfy

-Again one finds this meshing strategy is consistent with that for the magnetic Schrödinger equation \cite[equation~(3.54)]{mzz2017}.
+\begin{remark} We note that for solutions and fields with sufficient regularity, the second term of the error bound in Theorem \ref{convergencetheorem} dominates the error and one can thus expect approximately linear convergence in $\Delta t$.
+Higher order in $\Delta t$ methods can be derived in the straightforward way by replacing the Lie splitting with higher order Strang splitting schemes. \end{remark}